 One of the inspiring things about the Clarinet Concerto is that the central Adagio speaks so directly to many people.
 It’s always in the top couple of spots in those surveys about favourite classical pieces.
 The material of the theme itself seems simple; AABB, each section is eight bars, the orchestra repeats the melody of the clarinet.
 At first, the rhetorical nature of the first phrase is not quite clear: is it a statement or a question?
 The repetition, starting on the same note but going higher makes things clearer.
 This is a question, but no answer is to be found in the following four bars.

 The B section doesn’t obviously answer the opening phrase, but the rhythm is the same as the first phrase, minus the first beat; a dotted crotchet followed by three quavers and a crotchet.
 Here Mozart’s new compositional method is at work, speaking to our subconscious directly; no need to go via all those codified Baroque rhetorical figures.
 No one really knows them anymore anyway.

 Because, just because…

 The clarinet, being human, is not content with this and proceeds to enquire and investigate, eventually reaching a vision of majestic grandeur before the reprise.
 Even the infectiousness of the final movement is tinged by this deeper feeling.
-The astonishingly rich array of themes includes a melancholic dotted melody in the minor mode over a chromatic descending 4th, alluding to the traditional use of this bass as a lament (at 1:47).
+The astonishingly-rich array of themes includes a melancholic dotted melody in the minor mode over a chromatic descending fourth, alluding to the traditional use of this bass as a lament (at 1:47).
 After poignantly pausing midway for reflection (at 5:27) the clarinet launches into further high-spirited episodes.